foundry-vtt-community/wiki.js/development/guides/package-best-practices.md

 > There's a lot of nuance to localization that can't be summed up quickly.
 Take a look at the dedicated [Localization Best Practices](/en/development/guides/localization-best-practices) article for more in depth best practices.
 {.is-info}

 - Don't hardcode your strings, use localization right from the start.
-It is easier to localize from the start.
+It is easier to localize from the start rather than going back through at the end.
 - Make use of as many existing strings as possible.
 - Keep your localization strings confined to your package's namespace.